 For over 120 years, Gritman has been caring for patients and their loved ones with compassion and technical expertise.
 We are dedicated to living the Gritman promise, helping you heal and live well.
 Everyone in the Gritman family is committed to helping you receive the best care possible.
 Send a greeting card to a patient.

-While we understand how important the support of loved ones and friends is to patients during their hospital stay, the intent of these restrictions is to do everything we can to protect you, patients and the community.
-We are encouraging alternative means of communication through cellphones or other mobile devices.
+We understand how important the support of loved ones and friends is to patients during their hospital stay.
+Our restrictions allow us to do everything we can to protect you, patients and our community.
+We are encouraging alternative means of communication through cellphones, social media or other mobile devices.

-We continue to work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and varying state and national agencies to best protect our patients and community.
+We work closely with the Centers for Disease Control and Prevention, Public Health-North Idaho Central District, other hospitals and other state and national agencies to develop policies that help to best protect our patients.